-Accrued Interest, Taxes and Other Expenses rose by 11% from P278.7M to P309.7M due to higher interest payable on high cost deposits at period-end.
-Moreover, Accrued Income Tax Payable grew by 49% from Php7.2M to Php10.7M.

-Other Liabilities increased by 18% mainly due to higher accounts payable, miscellaneous liabilities, and withholding taxes payable.
+Accrued Interest, Taxes and Other Expenses rose by 16% from Php309.67 million to Php359.7 million due to higher interest payable on high cost deposits at period-end.
+Accrued Income Tax Payable dropped by Php10.7 million this year, while Other Liabilities increased by 18% mainly due to higher accounts payable, miscellaneous liabilities, and withholding taxes payable.

-Income Statement (variance analysis for December 31, 2015 vs. December 31, 2014)
+Income Statement (variance analysis for December 31, 2016 vs. December 31, 2015)

-Interest income on loans and receivables went up by 6.62% from Php1.52B to Php1.62B mainly on account of higher average volume on corporate peso loans.
-In contrast, interest income on trading and investment securities decreased by 34.9% to P67.4M from P74.4M last year.
-Likewise, interest income on interbank loans went down by 24.5% due to the decrease in average volume of both peso and foreign currency interbank loans receivable.
+Interest income on trading and investment securities decreased by 27.09% to Php49.11 million from Php67.35 million last year.
+Likewise, interest income from deposits with other banks decreased from Php19.87 million to Php17.92 million.
+On the other hand, interest income on interbank loans went up by Php21.56 million due to the increase in average volume of both peso and foreign currency interbank loans receivable.

-Interest expenses on deposit liabilities dropped by 2.9% owing to the reduced interest rates during the year.
-On the contrary, interest expense on bills payable grew by Php17.0M from Php9.4M to Php26.4M due to higher average volume of foreign currency borrowings.
+Interest expenses on deposit liabilities rose by 12.43% owing to the higher average volume of both peso and foreign currency deposits.
+On the contrary, interest expense on bills payable dropped by Php18.5 million from Php26.4 million to Php7.9 million due to lower average volume of foreign currency borrowings during the period.

-Service charges, handling fees and commission income rose by 77.3% mainly due to higher credit related fees from corporate finance transactions.
-Total trading gains and foreign exchange gains went up by P20.7M, 12.7% higher than the same period last year.
+Service charges, handling fees and commission income decreased by 12.0% mainly due to lower credit related fees from corporate finance transactions this year.
+Total trading gains and foreign exchange gains went up by Php109.1 million, 59.3% higher than the same period last year.

-Compensation and fringe benefits went up by 12% from P729.3M to P816.8M for the period.
-Provision for impairment and credit losses totaled P266M as of December 31, 2015, or a 13.4% decrease from the P307.1M provision last year.
+Compensation and fringe benefits went up by 6.57% from Php816.8 million to Php870.5 million for the period.
+Provision for impairment and credit losses totaled Php234 million as of December 31, 2016, or a 12.0% decrease from the Php266 million provision last year.